- 4 Hrs

 TOUR TO ANCIENT CORINTH

 Apr 20-Oct 16 on Mondays & Fridays

 Ancient Corinth, whose foundation dates back to the 10th century BCE, could easily compete in terms of wealth and fame with Athens and Thebes.
 The city was famous for hosting Games similar to those in Olympia.
 They were called Isthmian Games and took place in Isthmia.

-08:30 The bus departs from the terminal (Syntagma area) and arrive at Corinth canal.
+08:30 Departure from Syntagma and arrival at Corinth canal.
 (Photo stop).

-Departing from Corinth you stop at the Ancient Port of Cehries, where St. Paul disembarked.
+Leaving from Corinth you stop at the Ancient Port of Kehries from where St. Paul sailed to Ephessus.

 14:00 Return to Athens in time for lunch or to combine it with Sounion.

 BOOK NOW | PAY online | Send a message | All tours from Athens